 Cons:

-• Continuous operation and features are basic compared with larger, more advanced dehumidifiers
+- Features are basic compared with larger, more advanced dehumidifiers.

 Small Home Dehumidifier with 10 Lights, 5 Timers

 Need a compact dehumidifier for small rooms?
 You can use the BeOkay DH-A2 to manage moisture in spaces up to 230 square feet.
 Its 58oz tank, 0.3L daily capacity, and 28-watt draw make it a practical choice for bathrooms, bedrooms, or living rooms.
-Pick sleep, normal, or performance mode, and let sleep mode run under 40dB.
-You also get 10 night-light colors and five timer options: 24, 48, 72, 96 hours, or continuous.
-Auto shutoff, tilt protection, and defrost tech help keep it safe and reliable.
+You can pick sleep, normal, or performance mode, then set one of five timer options.

 Best For: People looking for a compact, low-watt dehumidifier for small residential spaces like bathrooms, bedrooms, or living rooms.